The History of Fetch Lands and Why They're So Expensive

 3. Limited Reprints

-Some fetches, like Scalding Tarn, go years without restock
+Some fetches, like Scalding Tarn, go years without a restock.

 4. Casual + Competitive Demand